UK-SBCoA-EbbertLab/single_cell_nextflow_pipeline/README.md

 - refecence/assembly ".fa" file.

 - annotation ".gtf" file is preffered.
 Only use ".gff3" if using CHM13.
 Pipeline has an option to handle this, see `Pipeline parameters for STEP 2`.

+## Pipeline parameters for STEP c (Single-cell preprocessing -- merge all fastqs for single sample together)

+	 --step				<"c".
+Performs step c>

+	 --ont_reads_fq_dir		<path to directory of fastq sequencing data.
+If you don't specify this parameter the pipeline will not run.>

+	 --sample_id_table		<tab separated table of folder name to sample id so that data with the same sample id are concatted together.>

 ## Pipeline parameters for STEP 0 (Single-cell preprocessing)